n1o/n1o.github.io/content/posts/t5-and-reverse-engineering.md

 For a while now I have a new passion and that is binary reverse engineering and vulnerability exploitation.
 This interest has led me to create [CodeBreakers](https://codebreakers.re) a platform dedicated to applying machine learning to reverse engineering, vulnerability detection, exploitation, and other cybersecurity-related applications.

-There are two approaches where [T5]({{< relref "posts/t5-the-old-new-thing.md" >}}) was applied for reverse engineeringg, one is [BinT5](https://arxiv.org/abs/2301.01701) and the other [HexT5](https://www.semanticscholar.org/paper/HexT5%3A-Unified-Pre-Training-for-Stripped-Binary-Xiong-Chen/04c3fccfe01f42afe18dcdb027385f350ab3c9d1) but before we dive into details about these papers let's first take a look at the basics of reverse engineering.
+I found two notable research papers where [T5]({{< relref "posts/t5-the-old-new-thing.md" >}}) has been applied to reverse engineering are [BinT5](https://arxiv.org/abs/2301.01701) and [HexT5](https://www.semanticscholar.org/paper/HexT5%3A-Unified-Pre-Training-for-Stripped-Binary-Xiong-Chen/04c3fccfe01f42afe18dcdb027385f350ab3c9d1).
+Before we dive deep into the details of these papers, let's first explore the basics of reverse engineering.

 ## Reverse Engineering

-To understand reverse engineering we need to start with compilation.
-Compilation is the process of translating a high-level programming language like C (Yes!
-C is a high level programming language) to machine code.
-Machine code is something that your CPU can directly execute.
-The actual execution of the machine code is bit more involved, since an instruction like "add" can be further broken down into micro-code instructions, instruction can actually be executed out of order and with speculative execution things get messy really fast, and a there is a lot of room for mistakes and security vulnerabilities.
+To understand reverse engineering, we must first understand compilation.
+Compilation is the process of translating a high-level programming language, such as C (yes, C is considered a high-level programming language), into machine code.
+Machine code is a format that your CPU can directly execute.
+The actual execution of machine code is a bit more complex, as an instruction like "add" can be further broken down into micro-code instructions.
+Instructions can be executed out of order, and with speculative execution, things can quickly become complicated, leaving room for errors and security vulnerabilities.

-But to keep thing simple lets continue with machine code.
-Machine code is just a sequence of bytes.
-These bytes can be instruction or data.
-(Code is data, data is code is one of the basic idea of Von Neumann's architecture).
-These bytes can be without loose of generality reconstructed back to assembly code.
-Assembly code is a human readable representation of machine code.
-One thing to note is that being human readable does not mean that it is easy to understand.
+To keep things simple let's continue with machine code.
+Machine code is essentially a sequence of bytes.
+These bytes can represent instructions or data (the concept of "code is data, data is code" is a fundamental idea of Von Neumann's architecture).
+These bytes can, without loss of generality, be reconstructed back into assembly code.
+Assembly code is a human-readable representation of machine code.
+However, it's important to note that being human-readable does not necessarily mean it is easy to understand.

 To give you an example of the following ```simple_main.c``` code: